REPORTS FROM THE RECORDER & ADVERTISING RATES

 It appears that a number of the mobile phone companies have recently been changing their mast locations within our locality and this could be having some effect on coverage for both the 2G, 3G and 4G networks for some residents in our hilly part of Riddlesdown.
 There are also a lot of trees in our locality and a number of valleys which affect transmission, as well as weather conditions.
 Reception for some networks near to Riddlesdown station is not very good.

 There are four mobile phone masts in our area.
-The Ofcom website does give these mast locations but unfortunately the mobile phone companies are now rather coy in publishing details of their mast locations and type of network coverage and there is a proviso on the Ofcom website “that the list is not current and the mobile phone companies provide the information, voluntarily”!
+Ofcom no longer give details of mast locations but the old snapshot below shows these mast location.
+Unfortunately the mobile phone companies are now rather coy in publishing details of their mast locations and type of network coverage and there is a proviso on the Ofcom website “that the list is not current and the mobile phone companies provide the information, voluntarily”!
 The last update was done in May 2012.
-However, T Mobile has not supplied any data since 2005.
-It is also not totally clear whether these four masts, are transmitting at 2G, 3G or 4G!
-However, it can safely be assumed they all are on 3G.

 We have been told by Cornerstone (the partnership for O2 & Vodafone) that the new 15m high mast share in the car park of the new flats development (Riddleah Court) in Lower Barn Rd is 2G, 3G & 4G for Vodafone and only 3G & 4G for O2.
 We also know that the O2 antenna is at 15 metres high and the Vodafone antenna at 12.7 metres high.